CCA Cruising Guide to Nova Scotia

 Page 177 Charlos Cove

-- Paul Coates (2022) reports that there is six feet at the end face of the Charlos Cove public wharf.
-The wharf is in reasonable condition but there are no services of any type.
-However, the Seawind Landing Inn is still there and still cranking out good food.
+Update from Paul Coates, 2022: There is six feet at the end face of the Charlos Cove public wharf.
+The wharf is in reasonable condition.
+There are no services of any type at the wharf but the Seawind Landing Inn is still there and cranking out good food.
 Locals advised the wharf in Larry’s River is bigger and better maintained.

 Page 182 Louse Harbour